Bank Probationary Officer (Bank PO) – Job Profile,

 IBPS PO and SBI PO together come with almost 15000+ Vacancies for Bank PO.
 IBPS conducts a common written examination test for hiring PO in different public sectors whereas State Bank of India conducts a separate examination for their recruitment process.

-Private Sector Bank ICICI also invites ONLINE applications from Indian Nationals for appointment of young professionals.
+Private Sector Bank ICICI also invites ONLINE applications from Indian Nationals for the appointment of young professionals.

 Other Private sectors Bank Axis Bank also announces the recruitment for new batches of Young Bankers Program (ABYB), a yearly event much similar to PO recruitment in public sector banks